 The courses run on the semester schedule.
 You can start at the beginning of the 16-week semester, or begin at the second 8-weeks of any semester.
-You can log into the course beginning on the first day of class of the semester.

 As soon as the class roster is finalized before the date of the first class, Michele Brown will email a download for the First Lessons in Chess CD (from Think Like A King School Chess Software, special UT Dallas edition) to each student enrolled in their first Chess Online course.

 Please contact Michele Brown at firstname.lastname@example.org or at 972-883-2323 with questions.

 Students registering for these courses must first be admitted to UT Dallas.
 Since students from all over the world may register for these courses, we have made this process as simple and seamless as possible.
 Therefore, the first question is: